Using Ecclesiastical Penalties to Shape Both Souls and Culture

 The recent declaration by the Archbishop of Shkodrë-Pult that Catholics who participate in traditional Albanian revenge killings will be excommunicated calls to mind many other efforts by the Church over the centuries to use spiritual sanctions to purify human culture.
 Such disciplines as excommunication and interdiction have been combined with teaching and preaching to pressure those who claim to be Catholic to place the moral teachings of the Church above mere cultural traditions.

-This is exactly what Our Lord was talking about when He accused the Pharisees of using their own traditions to circumvent God’s will:
+Our Lord was talking about this same tendency to subordinate the Faith to human culture when He accused the Pharisees of using their own traditions to circumvent God’s will:

 And he said to them, “Well did Isaiah prophesy of you hypocrites, as it is written, ‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the precepts of men.’
 You leave the commandment of God, and hold fast the tradition of men.”
 [See the entire passage, Mk 7:6-13.]